-Château Beauregard is located in the famous controlled-origin Pomerol area close to Saint-Émilion.
+Château Beauregard is located in the famous Protected Designation of Origin Pomerol area close to Saint-Émilion.
 The 42-acre vineyard, under organic cultivation, is on the Catusseau plateau in a region which has given birth to some of the most prestigious wines in the world like Cheval Blanc and Pétrus.

 Beauregard's history can be traced back to the Knights Hospitaller of St. John of Jerusalem, who were really active in the Pomerol area at the time and owned a small manoir on the current site.
 Five centuries later, the Beauregard family built a new property on the same place, which was replaced by the present-day château in Napoleonic times.
 Beauregard moved from polyculture to viticulture, and became one of the first estates to extend its vineyard.